symfoni/brreg-docs/source/includes/_intro.md

 # Main Concepts

 ## Common Terms
-This is a list of terms you might encounter when developing on BrregCP.
+This is a list of terms you might encounter when developing on BrregCapTable.

 ### Cap table